igapyon/chatgpt-prompts/dump/fulldumpprompt.md

 create three share-and-review artifacts:

 1. **JSONL file** – one JSON line per utterance, fields: role + content only.
-3. **Markdown README** – purpose / background and a review checklist.

 # IMPORTANT:
 **Do not include this request message in the output.**